Best Waterfall Walks in the Brecon Beacons

 Where to stay in Mid-Wales

-The Brecon Beacons are one of the best areas in the UK for walking holidays, offering a stunning array of nature as the backdrop to your hikes.
-To elevate your Welsh walking holiday, consider booking your stay at a rural country house manor like Lake Country House!
+Brecon Beacons is one of the best areas in the UK for walking holidays.
+It offers a stunning array of vistas to enjoy during your hiking experience.
+To elevate your Welsh walking holiday, consider booking your stay at a rural country house manor like our very own Lake Country House.

-After a long and enjoyable day exploring the Welsh countryside, you can return to a delightfully comfortable bed in one of our luxurious manor house rooms.
-Treat yourself and your loved one to a decadent multi-course dinner in our award-winning restaurant.
-For extra relaxation, all our guests have access to our spa facilities, and you can even book a spa treatment to soothe those aching muscles.
+After a long and enjoyable day exploring the Welsh countryside, you can return to our soft and comfortable beds in one of our luxurious manor house rooms.
+Treat yourself and your loved ones to a decadent multi-course dinner in our award-winning restaurant.
+In addition, our guests also have access to our spa facilities, where you can relax and soothe those aching muscles.

-Lake Country House is conveniently situated in the heart of the Brecon Beacons, so you'll be just a short drive from some of the most scenic walks in the area.
-Book your Welsh walking
+Lake Country House is conveniently situated in the heart of the Brecon Beacons, so you're just a short journey from some of the most scenic walks in the area.
+Contact us today and start planning your next waterfall walk.